josephluck/machi/README.md

 A machine can be executed to determine the next Entry.
 If there are no Entries in the machine that are _not_ done, execute will return a null for the next State.
 Execute will also return the history of done Entries and entered Forks in the order in which they were evaluated.

 It is possible to re-evaluate History with new Context by passing Execute the id of the Entry in History.
-When Executing like this, the machine will return the immediate next Entry from the History providing the passed Entry exists in the new history.
+When a machine is executed with an entry id, if the entry id is found in the history of the execution result, the entry immediately following the passed entry id will be returned, rather than the last entry in the execute result.
 See below for a concrete example.

 ## Usage

-When a Machi machine is "executed" (aka provided with data), it will iterate through all of the states and determine the first Entry that is not considered "done".
+When a Machi machine is "executed", it will iterate through all of the states and determine the first Entry that is not considered "done".

 Entry states can be declared using Entries and decisions in the direction of the flow can be declared using Forks.